MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-rawkeyboard.md

 Type: <b>USHORT</b>

-The scan code from the key depression.
+Specifies the scan code associated with a key press.
 See <b>Scan Code Table</b> at <a href="http://download.microsoft.com/download/1/6/1/161ba512-40e2-4cc9-843a-923143f3456c/scancode.doc">Keyboard Scan Code Specification</a> document for a list of possible values.
 The scan code for keyboard overrun is <b>KEYBOARD_OVERRUN_MAKE_CODE</b>.

 ### -field Flags